IFBook/CommentPressTheme/readme.txt

 This theme only works in combination with the [Commentpress Plugin](https://github.com/IFBook/CommentPressPlugin) Please install and activate the theme by doing the following:

-1. Unzip the .zip file into `/wp-content/themes/commentpress`
+1. Unzip the .zip file and, if needed, rename the enclosing folder so that the theme's files are located directly inside `/wp-content/themes/commentpress`
-2. Activate the theme
+2. Activate the theme.
-3. Visit settings pages and configure theme
+3. Visit settings pages and configure theme.
 4. You are done!

 == Other Notes ==